-Press up or down navigation to scroll to the desired message and press Preview the message.
+Press up or down navigation to scroll to the desired message and press of to review the message.
 The display shows the date and time when the message is created, the designated number (and name if saved in Phonebook) and message contents.